osmoscraft/tundra/docs/RFC-20220530-spa-navigation-handling.md

 - Future improvements:
   1. Distinguish push vs. replace.
 The latter shouldn't require the fetch
   2. Reducing fetch latency by pre-cache the URL.
 But we need to avoid this on metered network.
+  3. Use mutation observer to detect `<head>` element change and determine whether it's out of sync

+## Low-touch soluion

+- Use url and title from activeTab, which are always fresh
+- Don't worry about other metadata fields, including canonical URL and description
+- Future improvement
+  - On demand, request scripting permissing to crawl the DOM
+  - On the backend, asynchronously crawl the URL and update the "final" record

+# Decision

+Go with low-touch solution.
+Augment with backend crawling if needed.